Koszul duality of affine Kac-Moody algebras and cyclotomic rational DAHA: Finite codimensional affine Schubert varieties

 \subsection{Equivariant perverse sheaves on infinite dimensional varieties}

+This section is a reminder on equivariant perverse sheaves on infinite dimensional varieties, to be used in the next section.

 Let $X$ be an {\it essentially smooth} $T$-scheme, in the sense of \cite[sec.~1.6]{KT3}.
-Let $\bfD_{T}(X)$ be the $T$-equivariant derived category on $X$.
-See \cite[sec.~2]{KT3} for a discussion on the derived category of constructible complexes on $X$ (for the analytic topology) and on perverse sheaves on $X$.
-We use the same terminology as in loc.~cit.
-We formulate our results in the $T$-equivariant setting.
+In \cite[sec.~2]{KT3} the derived category of constructible complexes on $X$ and perverse sheaves on $X$ (for the analytic topology) are defined.
+Note that the convention for perverse sheaves here differs from the convention for perverse sheaves on varieties (as in Section \ref{sec:HT}) : indeed $k_Y[-\codim Y]$ is perverse if $Y$ is an essentially smooth $T$-scheme, while $k_Y[\dim Y]$ is perverse for a smooth variety $Y$.
+We'll use the same terminology as in loc.~cit. and we formulate our results in the $T$-equivariant setting.
 The equivariant version of the constructions in \cite{KT3} is left to the reader.
-If $X,Y$ are essentially smooth and $Y\to X$ is a $T$-equivariant embedding of finite presentation, let $IC_T(\overline{Y})$ be the minimal extension of $k_{Y}[-\codim Y]$ on $Y$.
-It is a perverse sheaf on $X$ supported on the zariski closure $\bar Y$ in $X$.
-Note that the convention for perverse sheaves we use in this section differs from the usual convention for perverse sheaves on finite-dimensional varieties (as in Section \ref{sec:HT} for instance).
-Usually $k_Y[\dim Y]$ is perverse for a smooth finite-dimensional variety $Y$.
-Here $k_Y[-\codim Y]$ is perverse.
-For $\calF\in\bfD_{T}(X)$ we define the graded $S$-module